California Adventures Series: Parks Adventure

 Visit each of the 24 National Parks listed, in one calendar year.

-- The selfie would have you, your bike, and the Park landmark.
-If that becomes problematic, either you or your bike with the landmark will suffice.
+- At each park, document your visit with a selfie.
+Ideally, each selfie would show you, your bike and the park landmark.
+If that becomes problematic, a photo of your bike with the park landmark will suffice.

 - There are no time extensions for any reason, including weather, mechanical failures, accidents, illness, etc.

-There are options for collecting and submitting your records that indicate you visited all of the Parks:
+There are several options for collecting and submitting your records which indicate you visited all of the parks in one calendar year:

 Certified Finishers will be invited to attend Finishers’ celebrations.